Hello! Who are you and what business did you start?

 How are you doing today and what does the future look like?

 Video Jaguar is currently thriving and gaining many customers each day on autopilot.
 All our marketing efforts from the previous year are really paying off now.
 We get around 1,000 visitors a month from Google searches alone and have many pages ranking on the first page of search results.
 In 2020, the average amount of unique visitors we got to the site every month was slightly over 4k.
 Our gross margins are 80% on average.

 We have had a great start to 2021, with over 30K in sales in January and a 3x return on ad-spend investment (ROAS).
 Extending our lifetime deal into the new year has been highly successful and we are naturally getting a lot of exposure from it.
 January is always a good month for B2B sales and when most companies spend money on marketing tools.

 I currently manage a team of 5 full-time employees that handle our support desk and backend.
 Also, I oversee all partnerships and affiliates who make commissions promoting Video Jaguar.
-For all our digital marketing, I use my other company, Worldwide Agency.
+For all our digital marketing, I use my other company, USA Marketing Pros.